Professional editor, author of eight books, and co-author of six others.

 HUMOR/WHIMSY - BEARCAT WITH A SMARTPHONE

-Bother Bernard"
+Bother Bernard" and "An Unemployed Bearcat."

-The guy who worked there had a smartphone.
-He let me play with it.
-He wanted
+there had a smartphone.
+He let the Bearcat play with it.
+He wanted to see if

-typing instead of sign language.")
+of sign language.

 FANTASY ROMANCE - ACCIDENTAL LANDING IN WRONG DIMENSION